Meet the Archer Center Team

 Email Whitney

 Whitney Rains is the program manager for the Archer Center’s Washington, D.C., operations.
 In this position, she supports Archer Fellows throughout the entirety of their Archer Fellowship experience.
-Whitney serves as a trusted advisor before the Fellows’ arrival to Washington, advises them on their internship searches, manages onsite operations, and orchestrates a robust suite of programs during each Archer Fellowship term.
+Whitney serves as a trusted advisor before the Fellows’ arrival in Washington, manages onsite operations, and orchestrates a robust suite of programs during each Archer Fellowship term.

 Email Whitney

 Whitney Rains is the program manager for the Archer Center’s Washington, D.C., operations.
 In this position, she supports Archer Fellows throughout the entirety of their Archer Fellowship experience.
-Whitney serves as a trusted advisor before the Fellows’ arrival to Washington, advises them on their internship searches, manages onsite operations, and orchestrates a robust suite of programs during each Archer Fellowship term.
+Whitney serves as a trusted advisor before the Fellows’ arrival in Washington, manages onsite operations, and orchestrates a robust suite of programs during each Archer Fellowship term.

 Katie C. Romano | Executive Director